wtfleming/wtfleming.github.io/_posts/2014-10-26-clojure-beaglebone-part-4-digital-input-clojurescript.markdown

 - In [part 1][part-1] of this series we saw how to install Java and [Leiningen][leiningen] on a [BeagleBone][beaglebone].
 - In [part 2][part-2] we used the BeagleBone to blink an LED on a breadboard using [Clojure][clojure].
 - In [part 3][part-3] we blinked an LED using [ClojureScript][clojurescript].
-- In part 4 we read digital inputs via polling and interrupts using ClojureScript.
+- In part 4 we read digital inputs via polling and interrupts.

 The BeagleBone is a 1GHz ARM board with 512Mb of RAM capable of running Linux.
 The Debian image ships with node.js and a javascript library in [Bonescript][bonescript] for interacting with the hardware.
-Clojurescript provides a compiler for Clojure that targets Javascript, here we will use it to blink an LED on a breadboard using the BeagleBone GPIO.
+Clojurescript provides a compiler for Clojure that targets Javascript, here we will use it to and two methods of reading digital input and light an LED on a breadboard using the BeagleBone GPIO.

 # Reading from digital input via polling